PRTG Manual: Monitoring via SSH

 lines, into the designated text field in PRTG and Save your settings.
 Once you have pasted in and saved the private key, PRTG shows it as

-For a detailed description on how to convert and use an existing SSH key, see this Knowledge Base article: How can I use private keys for my SSH sensors with PRTG?
+For a detailed description on how to convert and use an existing SSH key, see the Knowledge Base: How can I use private keys for my SSH sensors with PRTG?

 Which Linux or macOS distributions are supported by the Linux/Unix sensors (SSH, SNMP)?